Invitation letter: what it should include

 - Signature and date.

-We can pause, review documents, and outline a calm next step.
+We can take a moment, review documents, and map a clear next step.

 Common pitfalls